The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: ORCA-TWIN experiment

-Motivated by an initial focus of the DZA research agenda on multi-messenger and time domain astronomy, also the vision to engage the regional semiconductor eco-system around Dresden for the development of novel image sensors, the procurement of two off-the-shelf innovative qCMOS cameras, along with establishing a detector lab, provided the opportunity of a quick start in the area of detector technology, image sensor characterization, and scientific application.
-The idea of testing the fast, low noise Hamamatsu ORCA-Quest\,2 camera for high cadence synchronized observations of the same object with two telescopes at remote sites led to the definition of the ORCA-TWIN project, involving the 1.23m telescope at Calar Alto Observatory (CAHA), and one of the pair of 1.2m robotic STELLA telescopes at the Teide Observatory, Tenerife.
-The hypotheses that shall be tested are the expected capability to eliminate atmospheric turbulence, and the ability to directly triangulate near earth solar system objects.
+Motivated by an initial focus of the DZA research agenda on multi-messenger and time domain astronomy, also the vision to engage the regional semiconductor eco-system around Dresden for the development of novel image sensors, the idea was spawned to test the novel fast, low noise Hamamatsu ORCA-Quest\,2 technology for high cadence synchronized observations of the same object with two telescopes at remote sites.
+This has led to the definition of the ORCA-TWIN pilot project, involving the 1.23m telescope at Calar Alto Observatory (CAHA), and one of the pair of 1.2m robotic STELLA telescopes at the Teide Observatory, Tenerife.

+The hypotheses that shall be tested are, firstly, the ability to directly triangulate near Earth Solar System objects, and, secondly, the expected capability to reduce the effects of atmospheric turbulence and extinction through simultaneous observations from two sites.

+Given the swift interest from the user community, the ORCA-TWIN experiment was formally granted as a DZA pilot project in March 2025.
+In collaboration with Calar Alto Observatory and the STELLA telescopes on Teide Observatory, operated by Leibniz Institute for Astrophysics Potsdam, it was decided to implement the project on a fast track.
+A report on commissioning at Calar Alto in June 2025 is presented in Section~\ref{sec:commissioning}.
+A report on results from ongoing laboratory test will be presented in Paper~II.
+The installation of the second camera at STELLA is planned for early 2026, to be presented in Paper~III, including simultaneous operation of the two telescopes.
+In what follows, we briefly outline science cases that were put forward to justify the proposal for the pilot project.
+Note that some of these science cases strictly require simultaneous observations from two sites, whereas others do not.